cerner/fhir.cerner.com/content/millennium/dstu2/general-clinical/procedure.md

 ## Retrieve by ID

-List an individual Procedure by its ID:
+List an individual procedure by its ID.

     GET /Procedure/:id

-_Implementation Notes_
+_Notes_

-* The [Procedure.notPerformed] modifier element is not supported and will not be returned.
+* The [Procedure.notPerformed] modifier element is not supported and not returned.

 ### Authorization Types